Liquidity & Capital Resources

 - purchase commitments

 Most of these are commitments to buy uranium and fuel services products under long-term, fixed-price arrangements.

-- Over 36 million kgU as UF6 in conversion services from 2011 to 2016 primarily under our agreements with Springfields Fuels Ltd. (SFL) and Tenex.
+- Approximately 15 million kgU as UF6 in conversion services from 2014 to 2016 primarily under our agreements with Springfields Fuels Ltd. (SFL).

-- Almost 1.1 million Separative Work Units (SWU) of enrichment services to meet existing forward sales commitments under agreements with a non-western supplier.
+- Over 1.1 million Separative Work Units (SWU) of enrichment services to meet existing forward sales commitments under agreements with a non-Western supplier.

-Non-delivery by Tenex or SFL under their agreements could have a material adverse effect on our financial condition, liquidity and results of operations.
+Non-delivery by SFL under their agreements could have a material adverse effect on our financial condition, liquidity and results of operations.

 Standby letters of credit mainly provide financial assurance for the decommissioning and reclamation of our mining and conversion facilities.
 We are required to provide letters of credit to various regulatory agencies until decommissioning and reclamation activities are complete.
 Letters of credit are issued by financial institutions for a one-year term.

 Our total commitment for financial guarantees on behalf of BPLP was an estimated $58 million at the end of the year.
 See note 12 to the financial statements.

 ($ millions except per share amounts)

 |Long-term financial liabilities||1,915||1,903||1,736||1%|